Yomguithereal/baobab/README.md

 *Specifications*

-Those specifications are described by a JavaScript object that follows the nested structure you are trying to update while you'll be able to use commands prefixed by a dollar.
+Those specifications are described by a JavaScript object that follows the nested structure you are trying to update and applying dollar-prefixed commands at leaf level.

 The available commands are the following and are basically the same as the cursor's updating methods: